-The University will continue to pay the University share of the medical, dental, vision, short and longterm disability and life insurance premiums for not more than two (2) years from the beginning of the leave, provided the employee on disability leave continues to pay the employee portion.
+The University will continue to pay the University share of the medical, dental, vision, short and long-term disability and life insurance premiums for not more than one (1) year from the beginning of the leave, provided the employee on disability leave continues to pay the employee portion.
 An employee will be sent one notice of payment due and one notice of payment delinquency before benefits are terminated.
 Both notices will be sent via certified mail with return receipt and it is the employee's responsibility to pick up any mail sent by the University.
 The benefits can be resumed without a waiting period once the employee pays the amount due or returns to work.

-Section 9 - Federal Family and Medical Leave Act (FMLA) Set-Off.
-If any of the leaves taken under this article are for purposes which can be taken under the FMLA, the employee's time off shall run concurrently with available FMLA leave for the applicable period of time.
+Section 9 - Federal Family and Medical Leave Act (FMLA) Concurrent Leave.
+If any of the leaves taken under this article would qualify for leave under the FMLA, the employee's time off shall run concurrently with available FMLA leave for the applicable period of time.
 Bargaining unit employees, who are placed on FMLA, as determined by the University, shall be notified within the time limits specified by Federal law.